Law enforcement in the United States: Terry stops

+Torture

 Warren v.
 District of Columbia

 In the 1981 case Warren v.
 District of Columbia, the ultimate ruling was that United States law did not require law enforcement officers to protect the general population, that ordinary citizens could not be classified as persons requiring special protection, and the officers had no legal duty to protect.

 This and other cases have been used to establish legal precedents in many jurisdictions across the United States.
 Such precedents are often used to protect law enforcement officers and organizations from being charged with inaction during riots or mass shootings.

 Civil asset forfeiture

 Rules on civil asset forfeiture allow law enforcement officers to seize anything which they can plausibly claim was the proceeds of a crime.
 The property-owner need not be convicted of that crime; if officers find drugs in a house, they can take cash from the house and possibly the house itself.
 Commentators have said these rules provide an incentive for law enforcement officers to focus on drug-related crimes rather than crimes against persons, such as rape and homicide.
 They also provide an incentive to arrest suspected drug-dealers inside their houses, which can be seized, and to raid stash houses after most of their drugs have been sold, when officers can seize the cash.